ICECapstone/LEDcontrol/README.md

 ![led](https://user-images.githubusercontent.com/11530521/50457853-57d51100-0991-11e9-9a61-c9a9561ba1a9.png)

-Step 1: Connect NodeMCU to the LED
+Step 1: Connect NodeMCU, LED and resistor
 * Connect a red LED to PIN 3 of NodeMCU with a resistor
 * Connect ground